 A study published in 2017 in the journal Diabetes & Metabolic Syndrome: Clinical Research & Review shows a positive effect of the keto diet on metabolic disease.

-It is also very helpful in stabilizing mood swings and sometimes more effective than medicine for a bipolar person (Journal Neurocase, 2012).
+It is also very helpful in stabilizing mood swings and is sometimes more effective than medicine for a bipolar person (Journal Neurocase, 2012).

 - Dementia and Alzheimer